big-data-and-economics/big-data-class-materials/README.md

 - Use Big Data to generate key insights about economic opportunity, inequality, and other social problems
 - Understand the differences between prediction, causality, and description, and when to apply each
 - Explain what data science is, and how Big Data differs from other types of data

+## Navigating the course

+- All problem sets and lectures are linked above in the [calendar](#lectures)
+- The repository for each problem set, these course materials, and your class presentations are all linked in the [organization page](https://github.com/orgs/ECON368-fall2023-big-data-and-economics/repositories)

+## Expectations

+This is an extremely challenging course.
+To help you succeed, I have outlined expectations for both you and me.

+### For your professor

+- Link to lecture slides and problem sets in the [calendar](#lectures)
+- Post any software you need to download or other materials you need to prep for class in the [calendar](#lectures) with 24 hours notice
+- Outline learning goals at the top of each lecture
+- Clearly explain the expectations for each problem set
+- Grade your problem sets within two weeks (i.e. before the next problem set is due)
+    - Post all problem set solutions to the repository within a week of the problem set being due
+- Check the GitHub Issues tab (for all repositories) at least once per day to answer questions

+### For students

+- Check the [calendar](#lectures) within 24 hours of each lecture to see any materials you need to download
+- Open problem set data and code within 24 hours of the problem set being posted
+- Work on problem sets in groups, but turn in your own code
+- Post questions about material or problem sets to [GitHub Issues](https://github.com/ECON368-fall2023-big-data-and-economics/big-data-class-materials/issues) unless it is of a private matter (e.g. grades, extensions)
+    - There is a GitHub Issues tab within every problem set that I create, please post questions about problem sets directly to the tab for each problem set
+    - If I receive an email with a question that will benefit everyone, I will ask you to post it to GitHub Issues
+    - This is so that everyone can benefit from the answer
+    - Also, it will encourage collaboration
+- Use computers in class for class-related activities only

+### How I will run class

+Most classes will be divided into a "lecture" and an "interactive" component.
+During the lecture, computers will be closed.
+During the interactive component, computers will be open for you to work through it.

 ## Resources to use for class